Six-figure construction jobs are going unfilled

 Another change that Mulva expects to see soon involves the commercial model, which he currently describes as “fragmented” and “cumbersome.”
 Restructuring that process could lead to increased profitability in the commercial environment, he said, and inspire a surge of new investment and startup companies looking to enter the sector.

 The construction industry is already experiencing an influx of cash.
 U.S. construction spending rose to an all-time high of $1.257 trillion in November, the Commerce Department said on Wednesday.
-On Friday, the U.S. Department of Labor is scheduled to release the employment report for December.
-Analysts expect that the economy added 18,000 manufacturing jobs last month, contributing to a total of 228,000 overall jobs created.
-The unemployment rate is expected to hold steady at 4.1%, while the labor force participation rate currently remains near its lowest levels since the 1970s.
+On Friday, the U.S. Department of Labor released the employment report for December. showing that the economy added 30,000 construction jobs last month, contributing to a total of 148,000 overall jobs created.

 Meanwhile, the construction industry is potentially facing a 1.5 million worker shortage by the year 2020, Whyte said.